 Health services use contact tracing to find people who may have been exposed to an infectious disease.
 There are two types of ‘contacts’ – Close Plus Contacts, Close Contacts, Casual Plus Contacts and Casual Contacts.
 Health services provide advice to all of these contact types on what they need to do.

 If you have been identified as a Close or Close Plus Contact of someone with COVID-19, you can expect to be contacted by the Ministry of Health or your PHU.

 We call this ‘contact tracing’.
 Contact tracing involves a phone call from the Ministry or PHU providing you with advice on self-isolation and checking on your health and wellbeing.
-The Ministry call centre staff will identify themselves and inform you that they are calling from the National Close Contact Service.
+The Ministry call centre staff will identify themselves and inform you that they are calling from the National Investigation and Tracing Centre (NITC).
 They will also verify your name and contact details.
-These calls from Ministry call centre staff will usually come from 09 801 3009 or 09 306 8748.
+These calls from the Ministry's call centre staff will usually come from 09 801 3009 or 09 306 8748.

 Following this initial phone call, your details may be passed onto Healthline who will make follow up calls during your isolation period to check how you are doing.
 The calls from Healthline will usually come from 09 302 0408, 09 306 8750 or 09 306 8748.
 There may be a delay before your call is connected.
 If you are concerned that a call from Healthline isn’t genuine, you can email Healthline and request a call back.

 It is important to answer your phone, so the PHU, Ministry and Healthline can get in touch with you during this time.

 Close contacts are those that are likely to be at a higher risk of being infected.